Center Harbor, New Hampshire: Economy

 Aside from small dairy and truck farms, the community's main industry is tourism.
 Restaurants and motels dot the shoreline, with a beach and playground at the town's center which is shared by residents of Moultonborough.
-The economy is booming, with the historic E.M Heath Grocery Store tripled in size, and now joined in town by Bayswater Book Co., Gusto's Italian Cafe, Wild Meadow Canoe and Kayak Outfitter, Yikes Art Gallery, and The Edge Handcrafted Boutique.
-Upscale restaurants have opened, including Canoe and Osteria Poggio, established in a landmark building.

 Education

 Center Harbor's one-room schoolhouse closed in the 1970s, and students now attend Inter-Lakes Elementary and Inter-Lakes Junior-Senior High in Meredith, joining students from that town and from Sandwich.
 During the period 1963–1973, a college existed in Center Harbor.
 Named Belknap College, it occupied several locations in town, using old hotels for dorms, though the academic campus was located several miles away.
 Anchored by a mansion recently used for the New Hampshire Music Festival, and several other buildings, the campus was a center of activity.

-The town was the home of Immaculate Conception Apostolic School, an all-male Roman Catholic boarding school, educating between 80–100 students from grades 7 to 12.
+The town was the home of Immaculate Conception Apostolic School, an all-male Roman Catholic boarding school, educating between 80 and 100 students from grades 7 to 12.
 It is sponsored by the Legionaries of Christ, a religious congregation of the Roman Catholic Church.
 It was listed for sale in 2021.